armory/docs/content/en/docs/armory-admin/orca-sql.md

 ---
-title: Orca with RDBMS
-weight: 48
+title: Enabling a Relational Database for ORCA
+linkTitle: Enabling a RDBMS for Orca
+description:
 aliases:
   - /spinnaker_install_admin_guides/orca-sql/
+  - /spinnaker-install-admin-guides/orca-sql
 ---

 ## Overview

 By default, Orca (the task orchestration service) uses Redis as its backing store.
-You can now configure Orca to use a relational database to store its pipeline execution.
+You can configure Orca to use a relational database to store its pipeline execution.
 The main advantage of doing so is a gain in performance and the removal of Redis as a single point of failure.

 Armory recommends MySQL 5.7.
 For AWS, you can use Aurora.